Someone pointing at CGI icons

 • the ability to present a reasoned case in English

-• the feasibility of successfully completing the project in the time available for the course (a maximum four years)
+• the feasibility of successfully completing the project in the time available for the course (around four years)

 • commitment to the subject, beyond the requirements of the degree course